 Sail to Aswan.
 P.M.
 Start Aswan tour with a visit to the High Dam, Unfinished Obelisk and Philae Temple, dedicated to Isis and perched majestically on an island.
 The temple complex dates from the XXVI Dynasty, with additions through the Roman period when the Emperor Hadrian built a pavilion at the water’s edge.
 Pilgrims would come from all over the Mediterranean to worship Isis here.

 Sail around The Botanical Garden by Felucca.
 Finally, end Aswan tour with by visiting the Papyrus Institute and learn about the centuries-old technique of creating paper from papyrus, the material we can thank for recording so much of Egypt’s ancient history.
-Evening you may choose our Optional Tour: (Sound & Light Show at Philae Temple -A14), overnight in Aswan.
+Evening you may choose our Optional Tour: Sound & Light Show at Karnak Temple, it will tell the story of the temple.
+Overnight in Aswan.

 Morning is free at your leisure or you may choose our optional tour.